percona/percona-server-mongodb-operator/source/TLS.rst

 The internal certificate is also used as an authorization method.

-TLS security can be configured in several ways.
-By default, the Operator generates certificates automatically if there are no certificate secrets available.
-Other options are the following ones:
+Certificates for TLS security can be generated in several ways:

-* The Operator can use a specifically installed *cert-manager* for the automatic certificates generation,
+* the Operator can use a specifically installed *cert-manager*, which will automatically generate and renew short-term TLS certificates,
-* Certificates can be generated manually.
+* certificates can be generated manually and presented to the Operator in a Secrets object,
+* if there are no certificate secrets available, and no *cert-manager*, the Operator will automatically generate and use long-term certificates.

 You can also use pre-generated certificates available in the ``deploy/ssl-secrets.yaml`` file for test purposes, but we strongly recommend